bcornelis/CarND-Behavioral-Cloning-P3/writeup_template.md

 All credits of this implementation go to: Vivek Yadav (https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9)

 ##### Generator
-I used a generator to provide the training data.
+I used a generator to provide the training data (cell 06).
 The logic of the generator is:
 1. get a random line in the training csv data
 2. get a random image from this line (center, left or right)
 3. only process straight images in 10% of the cases